agdev/Langgraph/FinancialAssistant/docs/flow-explanation.md

 Each node in the workflow follows a similar pattern:

 1. **Factory Function** (e.g., `create_symbol_extraction_node`):
-   - Takes the LLM and sometimes the memory_manager as parameters
+   - Takes the LLM as a parameter
    - Creates any necessary chains
    - Returns a node function